Jump to: Spoilers (29)

 91 of 94 found this interesting Interesting? |

 A deleted scene sees Jack shooting Howard Payne in the neck, just after he'd shot his partner in the leg at the beginning of the film.
 Later in the film, you can see the oval scar on Payne's neck caused by the shooting.

-The scene where the bus smashes into an empty Boeing 707 being towed across the runway, was actually filmed at the Mojave Airport.
-According to the DVD Commentary, Jan De Bont says it was "out in the desert, on an old runway".
+The scene where the bus smashes into an empty Boeing 707 being towed across the runway was actually filmed at the Mojave Airport.
+On the DVD commentary, Jan De Bont states it was "out in the desert on an old runway".

 There was originally a scene called "Officer Baker's failed rescue" in which a bomb squad officer called Baker was going to be lowered onto the bus from a helicopter only to have to pull up when a bridge gets in the way, where he meets an unfortunate end.
 This scene storyboard can be found on the Special Edition DVD, complete with optional commentary by Jan de Bont.

 37 of 38 found this interesting Interesting? |

 In an earlier script, the bus driver Sam (Hawthorne James) had to be removed from the bus because he had suffered a heart attack, and not because he had been shot.

 63 of 67 found this interesting Interesting? |

 The subway scenes were shot aboard the actual Los Angeles Metro Red Line.
 The same short stretch of track is often seen over and over, but most of the time the subway tunnel seen is real.
 The only subway scenes faked in the studio were the scenes with Keanu Reeves and Dennis Hopper fighting on top of the train and the final seconds before the crash.